Wildsong/docker-proxy/README.md

 I wanted to just drop the connection when a request for https://YourIpAddress/ comes in but you have to send a self-signed certificate because it has to set up a connection first and then drop it.

-## Regarding this error

-    $ docker logs proxy_letsencrypt.1.jx1ski4niofyam6vj95vyxn2t
-    jq: error (at <stdin>:1): Cannot iterate over null (null)
-    Error: can't get docker-gen container id !
-    If you are running a three containers setup, check that you are doing one of the following :
-        - Set the NGINX_DOCKER_GEN_CONTAINER env var on the letsencrypt-companion container to the name of the docker-gen container.
-        - Label the docker-gen container to use with 'com.github.jrcs.letsencrypt_nginx_proxy_companion.docker_gen.'

-NONE OF THE SUGGESTIONS IT GIVES HELP!!

-I am not running a 3 container setup.
-This means the nginx instance is dying, try removing default.conf file (it's generated automatically anyway) and start again...

-The other relevant red flag is in the nginx logs and it says this

-    invalid number of arguments in "upstream" directive in /etc/nginx/conf.d/default.conf

 ## How to start the proxy